CASE STUDY

 A blog post written by Dr. Weis using the Biomedical Computing Records.

-Backlog's archival staffing and placement services, exemplified by Laura's role at the Becker Medical Library, demonstrate a commitment to meticulous processing, contextual understanding, and enhancing accessibility.
+Backlog's arrangement and description services, exemplified by Laura's role at the Becker Medical Library, demonstrate a commitment to meticulous processing, contextual understanding, and enhancing accessibility.
 This case study illustrates the value of Backlog's expertise in providing skilled professionals who contribute significantly to the preservation and presentation of historical collections.

 Next